stakx-io/stakx/README.md

 # Stakx

 Stakx is a static website generator written in PHP as a popular alternative to Jekyll or Sculpin.
-This project is still a work in progress and has yet to see a tagged release but is functional.
+This project is still a work in progress and has yet to see a stable release but is functional.

 ## Sample Usage